eunomia-bpf/eunomia-bpf/README.md

 - Install the `ecli` tool for running eBPF program from the cloud:

     ```console
-    $ wget https://aka.pw/bpf-ecli -O ecli && chmod +x ./ecli
+    $ wget https://github.com/eunomia-bpf/eunomia-bpf/releases/latest/download/ecli -O ecli && chmod +x ./ecli
     $ ./ecli -h
-    ecli subcommands, including run, push, pull, login, logout
+    ecli subcommands, including run, push, pull

-    Usage: ecli-rs [PROG] [EXTRA_ARGS]...
+    Usage: ecli [COMMAND_LINE]...
 [COMMAND]

     Commands:
       run     run ebpf program
       client  Client operations
-      push
-      pull    pull oci image from registry
-      login   login to oci registry
+      push    Operations about pushing image to registry
-      logout  logout from registry
+      pull    Operations about pulling image from registry
       help    Print this message or the help of the given subcommand(s)

     Arguments:
-      [PROG]           Not preferred.
-Only for compatibility to older versions.
-Ebpf program URL or local path, set it `-` to read the program from stdin
-      [EXTRA_ARGS]...
+      [COMMAND_LINE]...
 Not preferred.
 Only for compatibility to older versions.
-Extra args to the program; For wasm program, it will be passed directly to it; For JSON program, it will be passed to the generated argument parser
+Command line to run.
+The executable could either be a local path or URL or `-` (read from stdin).
+The following arguments will be passed to the program

     Options:
       -h, --help  Print help